rohitkrishnan24/rohitkrishnan24/README.md

-<h1 align="center">Hi 👋, I'm Rohit Krishnan</h1>
+# Rohit Krishnan's Data Portfolio

-<h3 align="center">Welcome to my GitHub repository!
-I am a passionate data professional based in Chennai.
-This repository serves as a showcase of my skills, projects, and accomplishments in the field.</h3>
+Welcome to my GitHub repository! 👋 I am Rohit Krishnan, a passionate data professional based in Chennai.
+This repository serves as a showcase of my skills, projects, and accomplishments in the field.